cloudflare/cloudflare-docs-engine/src/content/tutorials/build-a-jamstack-app/index.md

 Before starting this project, you should have some experience with HTML, CSS, and JavaScript.
 If you’re new to writing web apps, Workers is a great place to get started.
 Building with Workers is a super easy to focus on writing code, and actually shipping projects!
 In particular, the addition of Workers KV makes this tutorial a great introduction to building full, data-driven applications.

-If you’d like to see the finished code for this project, find the project [on GitHub](https://github.com/signalnerve/cloudflare-workers-todos), and check out the [live demo](https://todos.signalnerve.workers.dev/) to see what you'll be building!
+If you’d like to see the finished code for this project, find the project [on GitHub](https://github.com/signalnerve/cloudflare-workers-todos), and check out the [live demo](https://todos.signalnerve.workers.dev/) to see what you’ll be building!

 ## Prerequisites

-To publish your application to Cloudflare Workers, you'll need a few things:
+To publish your application to Cloudflare Workers, you’ll need a few things:

 - A Cloudflare account, and access to the API keys for that account
 - A Wrangler installation running locally on your machine, and access to the command-line

-You'll also need to get your Cloudflare API keys to deploy code to Cloudflare Workers: see [“Finding your Cloudflare API keys”](/quickstart/api-keys) for a brief guide on how to find them.
+You’ll also need to get your Cloudflare API keys to deploy code to Cloudflare Workers: see [“Finding your Cloudflare API keys”](/quickstart/api-keys) for a brief guide on how to find them.

 _Note: Workers KV is only available to users with a paid Workers plan._